ayushtvora/NP-Announcements/README.md

 Date: __ November, 2019

 ## About the Program
-This is a school announcement application.The purpose is for teachers to create an announcement that students can view.
+This is a school announcement application.
+The purpose is for teachers to create an announcement that students can view.

 ### How to Use the Program
 #### Teachers: